-7.1 I/O Port Function
+7.3 I/O Port Function

-The ten bidirectional I/O pins form two parallel I/O ports.
+The 10 bidirectional input/output (I/O) pins form two parallel I/O ports.
 Each I/O pin is programmable as an input or an output.
 The contents of the data direction registers determine the data direction of each I/O pin.

-All ten I/O pins have software-programmable pulldown devices.
+All 10 I/O pins have software-programmable pulldown devices.

-7.2 Port A
+7.4 Port A

-Port A is an 8-bit general-purpose bidirectional I/O port with the following features:
+Port A is an 8-bit, general-purpose, bidirectional I/O port with these features:

-- Programmable pulldown devices - 8 mA current sinking capability (pins PA7-PA4) - External interrupt capability (pins PA3-PA0)
+- Programmable pulldown devices ٠ - 8-mA current sinking capability (pins PA7-PA4) ٠ - External interrupt capability (pins PA3-PA0) ٠

-7.2.1 Port A Data Register (PORTA)
+7.4.1 Port A Data Register

-The port A data register contains a bit for each of the port A pins.
+The port A data register (PORTA) contains a bit for each of the port A pins.
 When a port A pin is programmed to be an output, the state of its data register bit determines the state of the output pin.
 When a port A pin is programmed to be an input, reading the port A data register returns the logic state of the pin.

-PORTA - Port A Data Register
+Figure 7-1.
+Port A Data Register (PORTA)